Staphylococcus pseudintermedius: Epidemiology

-In dogs, S. pseudintermedius is normally found on the microflora of the skin.
+In dogs, S. pseudintermedius is normally found on the microbiota of the skin.
 The presence of S. pseudintermediushas been observed in higher amounts on dogs that suffer from atopic dermatitis.
 It is also one of the leading causes of bacterial skin and soft tissue infections, such as pyoderma, urinary tract infections, and surgical site infections.
 It is also known to infect cats, although not as common.
 It is transferred by animal-animal contact, and some dog-human zoonoses have also been reported.
 Transmission is done either vertically or horizontally.
 The overall prevalence of S. pseudintermedius in small animals is increasing every year, specifically in small animals worldwide.

 Staphylococcus pseudintermedius is becoming a threat due to its heterogeneous qualities and multi-drug resistance phenotype.
-Methicillin-resistant S. pseudintermedius (MRSP) has five major clonal complexe (CC) lineages, each with their own unique traits regarding genetic diversity, geographical distribution and antimicrobial resistance.
+Methicillin-resistant S. pseudintermedius (MRSP) has five major clonal complex (CC) lineages, each with their own unique traits regarding genetic diversity, geographical distribution and antimicrobial resistance.
 The majority of all MRSP isolates were found in Europe and Asia, with North America, South America, and Oceania contributing only a small portion.
 The CC71 and CC258 lineages were mostly seen in Europe, CC68 was mostly seen in North America, and CC45 and CC112 seen in Asia.
 The top three antimicrobials worldwide that MRSP is found to be resistant to are erythromycin, clindamycin, and tetracycline.

-When looking at the epidemiology of the Staphylococcus intermedius group (SIG), which includes S. pseudintermedius, S. intermedius, and S. delphini, it is noted that in humans most of the recorded cases were above the age of 50, diabetic, and/or immunocompromised in some way.
+When looking at the epidemiology of the S. intermedius group (SIG), which includes S. pseudintermedius, S. intermedius, and S. delphini, it is noted that in humans most of the recorded cases were above the age of 50, diabetic, and/or immunocompromised in some way.
 Most of the cultures came from wound sites and respiratory specimens.
-S. pseudintermedius is not normally found within the microflora of humans.
+S. pseudintermedius is not normally found within the microbiota of humans.
 Humans that work in close proximity to animals are at higher risk of S. pseudintermedius infections, such as veterinarians, animal trainers, and zookeepers.
 Although the risk of pet owners becoming infected by their pets is low, there have been reported cases.

 Pathogenicity and virulence

-As previously described, Staphylococcus pseudintermedius, an opportunistic pathogen, is a part of the normal microbiome of skin and mucous membranes in animals.
-Animals acquire this bacteria through vertical transmission.
-The strain of S. pseudintermedius colonizing the mother's vaginal mucous membrane is transferred during birth and becomes a part of the offspring's microbiome.
-A compromised immune system or tissue injury allows this bacteria to push past host defences and create an infection.
-We then seen clinical manifestations such as purulent dermatitis, otitis externa, conjunctivitis, urinary tract infections, and post-operative infections.
+As previously described, S. pseudintermedius, an opportunistic pathogen, is a part of the normal microbiome of the skin and mucous membranes in animals.
+Animals acquire this bacterium through vertical transmission with transfer of S. pseudintermedius from the mother's vaginal mucous membrane to their offspring during birth.
+A compromised immune system or tissue injury allows this bacterium to push past host defences leading to infection.
+This results in clinical manifestations such as purulent dermatitis, otitis externa, conjunctivitis, urinary tract infections, and post-operative infections.
 Disease is most commonly seen in dogs and cats with canine pyoderma being the most notable manifestation of S. pseudintermedius.

 The virulence of S. pseudintermedius is an area of on going research and has many unknowns.
-The virulence factors carried by S. pseudintermedius vary between strains and do not determine if the bacteria will cause an infection.
+The virulence factors carried by S. pseudintermedius vary between strains and do not determine if it will cause an infection.
 Rather, infection is a result of an animal's immune status, environment, and genetics.